ALife-Newsletter/Newsletter/edition_010/00_Foreword.md

 # A word from the team

 Welcome to the 10th issue of the Alife Newsletter!
+Congratulations to all who made it to the ALife2023 paper submission deadline, and for those who didn't, workshop deadlines are still upcoming!

+This edition

 PLANTS PLANTS PLANTS PLANTS PLANTS PLANTS PLANTS PLANTS PLANTS